For Immediate Release, May 5, 2011

-Today the Center for Biological Diversity is challenging Rep. Pearce to immediately release his supposed “data” or retract his undocumented assertions.
+Today the Center for Biological Diversity is challenging Rep. Pearce to immediately release his supposed “data” or retract his wild, so far undocumented assertions.

-“It’s time for Pearce to put up or shut up,” said Kierán Suckling, executive director of the Center.
+“It’s time for Pearce to put up or shut up,” said Jay Lininger, an ecologist with the Center.
 “He has exaggerated, demagogued and flat-out lied about the dunes sagebrush lizard for months, spreading unwarranted fear across southeast New Mexico.
 All the while he hasn’t produced a lick of supporting evidence.”

 Indeed, Pearce upped the ante yesterday with the incredible claim that: “It is impossible to believe that at least 4,084 oil and gas wells in the lizard’s habitat could be shut down without any economic detriment to the region.”
 No agency, including the BLM, U.S. Fish and Wildlife Service or state of New Mexico, has proposed shutting down 4,084 wells, or any wells for that matter, to protect the lizard.
 Pearce made up the threat out of whole cloth to support his politically motivated witch hunt.

-“If he can’t produce the promised data immediately, while the entire state is watching, he needs to retract his wild assertions and apologize to the citizens of New Mexico,” said Suckling.
+“If he can’t produce the promised data immediately, while the entire state is watching, he needs to retract his wild assertions and apologize to the citizens of New Mexico,” said Lininger.